 Trail bridges in Nepal are a highly successful, long-standing Swiss development intervention.
-The Trail Bridge Support Unit (TBSU), an SDC project implemented by Helvetas, continues to advise on technical issues.
-Bridge construction is now fully integrated into government budgeting and planning processes.
+The Trail Bridge Support Unit (TBSU), an SDC project implemented by the Nepal government with Helvetas technical support, advises recenlty enforced local governments on technical issues.
+Bridge construction is now fully integrated into local governments' (rural or urban municipalities) budgeting and planning processes.
 The formation of local, socially inclusive bridge user groups, introduced through TBSU, has become a standard national procedure for most bridges.

 Project NameTrail Bridge Support Unit

 Over 8,000 real changes

 Over 8,000 trail bridges have been built in Nepal – some two thirds of them through successive SDC projects, and all of them technically verified by Helvetas engineers on behalf of the Nepali government with the funding of SDC.
 Each of these bridges makes the routes used by an average 1,800 people shorter and safer.
 Following the construction of a new trail bridge, school attendance increases on average by 16%, and consultations at health centers go up 26%.
 In 20% of cases, new stores, snack bars and repair shops open up near the bridge.